 As previously described, the presence of type 2 diabetes appears to alter the progression of NASH.
-Trial results suggest there may be a differential benefit of pioglitazone in patients with and without diabetes; improvements in all histologic features of NASH were observed in trials of pioglitazone in patients with diabetes^{41,42}, but not in patients without diabetes (see Table 4.11).44 In a randomized trial of pioglitazone 45 mg vs placebo in patients with NASH with type 2 diabetes (n=52) and pre-diabetes (n=49), the primary outcome of a 2 point decrease in NAFLD score without worsening of fibrosis at 18 months was met by 48% of patients with diabetes and 46% of patients without diabetes.34 Resolution of NASH was achieved in 44% of patients with diabetes vs 26% of patients with type 2 diabetes.
-Fibrosis improvement from baseline was observed only in patients with type 2 diabetes.
+Trial results suggest there may be a differential benefit of pioglitazone in patients with and without diabetes; improvements in all histologic features of NASH were observed in trials of pioglitazone in patients with diabetes^{15,16}, but not in patients without diabetes (see Table 4.11).57 In a randomized trial of pioglitazone 45 mg vs placebo in patients with NASH with type 2 diabetes (n=52) and pre-diabetes (n=49), the primary outcome of a 2 point decrease in NAFLD score without worsening of fibrosis at 18 months was met by 48% of patients with diabetes and 46% of patients without diabetes.52 Resolution of NASH was achieved in 44% of patients with diabetes vs 26% of patients with type 2 diabetes.